Mohabeldiin/BAT/README.md

 # BAT
-BAT is a Bash Script to Hide Directories
+BAT is a Bash Script to make a vault Directory

 Before you can use the Script you have to Set your Password in the Script inline: `29`